trango-io/trango-self-hosted/README.md

 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+## License

+Distributed under the GPL-2.0 License.
+See `LICENSE` for more information.

 ## Acknowledgements
 * [WebRTC](https://webrtc.org/)
 * [Simple-Peer](https://github.com/feross/simple-peer)